 What Spicy Foods are Safe for Cats to Eat?

 Unfortunately, your cat may help itself to leftovers on the kitchen table.
-A petsitter may allow a cat to lick his/her plate clean.
-If your cat wanders outside, it may feast on takeout containers.
+A petsitter may allow a cat to lick their plate clean.
+If your cat wanders outside, it may feast on takeout containers in/near a bin.

 Can Cats Eat Curry?